Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 Dante Alighieri wrote his allegorical epic poem between 1306 and 1321.
 Virgil is the guide who takes the reader through the author’s examination of the afterlife, which travels through the Inferno (Hell), the Purgatorio (Purgatory), and the Paradiso (Heaven).-source wikipedia

-The Sentinel 1977 is another extraordinary occult film whose ambiance benefits from being shot on location in Brooklyn Heights and Manhattan.
-10 Montague Terrace in Brooklyn Heights with the Promenade off Remsen Street.
-The building is still there…
+The Sentinel 1977 is another extraordinary occult film whose ambiance benefits from being shot on location in Brooklyn Heights and Manhattan—10 Montague Terrace in Brooklyn Heights, as a matter of fact, with the Promenade off Remsen Street.
+The building is still there.

 brooklyn-heights-the-gate

-Aesthetically, the scattered surrealism works, because it supports the religious mythology and dark fantasy of the oddball characters and the story.
-The moody camerawork by Richard C. Kratina and the sense of realism within the disorienting story offered by the set design by Ed Stewart works to create a surreal atmosphere of anxiety and ambivalence.
-No one will believe that she isn’t just having another emotional crisis.
-The building reveals its dark origins, the entire film is decorated with dread and kitschy late-seventies embellishments filled with hallucinogenic moments of abject agony (a la Alejandro Jodorowsky and Federico Fellini Satyricon 1969, Juliet of the Spirits 1965) soul tormenting— ominous and sinister visions and flashbacks, profanity, debauchery, cannibalistic malevolent Milton’s Inferno and Dante’s Divine Comedy as archetype and the ‘fallen woman’ as fetish.
+Aesthetically, the scattered surrealism works because it supports the religious mythology and dark fantasy of the oddball characters and the story.
+The moody camerawork by Richard C. Kratina and the sense of realism within the disorienting story offered by the set design by Ed Stewart work to create a surreal atmosphere of anxiety and ambivalence.
+No one will believe that Allison isn’t just having another emotional crisis.
+The building reveals its dark origins, the entire film is decorated with dread and kitschy late-seventies embellishments filled with hallucinogenic moments of abject agony (a la Alejandro Jodorowsky and Federico Fellini Satyricon 1969, Juliet of the Spirits 1965) including; soul tormenting, ominous and sinister visions and flashbacks, profanity, debauchery, cannibalistic malevolent, Milton’s Inferno and Dante’s Divine Comedy as archetypes and the ‘fallen woman’ as fetish.

 fallen-woman